ibrahimkholil/add-extra-feature-in-Elementor-swiper-carousel-center-mode-also/README.md

-# Elementor Carousel Center Mode
+# Elementor Carousel Center Mode and Extra Features

 This script integrates a Swiper slider within an Elementor carousel.
 It allows dynamic updates to the Swiper instance, including settings such as `centeredSlides` and `slidesPerView`.
 The slider can loop and uses the Swiper.js library for smooth functionality.